Hearing loss can be a part of aging, but sometimes, it could be due to a more serious issue like an acoustic neuroma.

 Depending on the size of the tumor, the age and medical condition of the patient, various procedures may be done.

-Surgery is performed in an operating room where our skull-based surgical team uses the latest microsurgical approaches and equipment.
+Surgery is performed in an operating room where our skull-base surgical team uses the latest microsurgical approaches and equipment.
 There are three main microsurgical approaches for the removal of an acoustic neuroma.
 The approach used for each individual patient is based on factors such as tumor size, location, skill and experience of the surgeon.
 The surgeon and the patient should thoroughly discuss the reasons for a selected approach.

 With radiosurgery, the goal is to stop the growth of your tumor without injuring important structures around the tumor.
 This does not lead to removal of the tumor, but may potentially stop further growth or shrink it over time.
-At medical centers like Keck Medicine of USC, we use the Gamma Knife or the Cyberknife to perform these radiation treatments.
+At medical centers like Keck Medicine of USC, we use the Gamma Knife or the TrueBeam to perform these radiation treatments.
 Radiosurgery is generally reserved for tumors under 2.5cm in diameter.
 For young, healthy candidates with active lifestyles and a desire to preserve their hearing, we typically recommend surgery as opposed to radiation.

 Watch and Wait or Observation